ICJIA/icjia-sex-offender-task-force-v2/README.md

 # build for production with minification
 npm run build

-# build for production and display bundle report
+# build for production and report bundle sizes
 npm run build:report

 # build for production and prerender